asntech/bios259-w24/04-containers/exercise1/README.md

 ## Introduction

-This exercise will guide you through the process of modifying a Dockerfile and pushing the resulting Docker image to Docker Hub.
+This exercise will guide you through modifying a Dockerfile and pushing the resulting Docker image to Docker Hub.
 The Dockerfile contains a simple Python application that takes a ``--name`` argument with a default value.
 Your task is to replace the default name with your first name and then rebuild and push the modified Docker image to Docker Hub.

 ### Instructions

 1. **Fork and clone the repository**: First go to the GitHub repo https://github.com/asntech/bios259-w24 and Fork it.
-Next clone the repository containing the Dockerfile and the Python application app.py in the `04-containers/exercise1` directory.
+Next, clone the repository containing the Dockerfile and the Python application app.py in the `04-containers/exercise1` directory.

     ```bash
     git clone https://github.com/<username>/bios259-w24.git